-To send flowers in memory of Lucille "Big Momma" "Big Mama" Brunson (McConico), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Lucille "Big Momma" "Big Mama" Brunson (McConico), please visit our Heartfelt Sympathies Store.

 Lucille worked cleaning houses and taking care of families and help raising their children for over 40 years.
 The care, love and devotion that she showed and provided made Lucille more a part of their family.
 She has been a faithful member of the Kingdom Hall of Jehovah Witnesses for about 50 years and enjoyed going out in field service.
 Lucille loved helping others, spending time with family, laughing, and sharing her words of wisdom.
 She was a loving and caring person, devoted mother, grandmother, and friend; always thinking of others first.

 Lucille married Willie Louis Brunson in South Carolina and they were blessed with 2 beautiful daughters Ida and Rose.
 They later moved to New York where they lived on Fulton Street.
 After the passing of her husband, Lucille remained in White Plains.